Anxiety Disorders And Sleep: How To Deal With Anxiety At Night

 With drinks, try to avoid caffeine close to bedtime.
 If you love drinking caffeinated beverages, then consider doing it four to six hours before bed.
 The amount of time caffeine takes to wear off depends on the person, so consider this when deciding when and how much to drink.
 Avoid alcohol before bed, as well.
 While it may make you feel sleepy, it could also interrupt your sleep in the middle of the night as well.
 Certain teas, like chamomile, can reduce anxiety.
 Drinking chamomile before bed can reduce stress and anxiety, and it’s also linked to treating or helping combat insomnia.

-Limit your electronic use before bed
+Limit your use of electronics before bed

 Looking at your phone or staring at your laptop before bed could be affecting your sleep more than you know.
 Studies show that blue light from our devices (such as phones, televisions, and laptops) can delay melatonin release.
 Melatonin is a hormone your body produces that makes your body less alert, making sleep more inviting.
 Blue light could interrupt your body’s natural sleep schedule.
 If you plan to adhere to a sleep schedule, try to limit your blue light consumption to increase your chances of success.

-Create a restful environment
+Create a restful environment to fall asleep faster

 Wherever you choose to sleep, it can be important that the environment is quiet, cool, dark, and relaxing.
 If your room has lights shining into it through windows, then consider getting curtains to limit the light entering your room.
 If it feels too hot, try investing in a fan.
 If phone notifications keep you up all night, try switching your phone off or lowering the volume.
 Creating a restful environment can help you ensure you get the sleep you need.

-If the tips above still aren’t quelling your anxiety at night, it could be time to seek help and treatment from a professional.
-You can speak with a therapist in your local area or pursue counseling services online through a site like Regain.
 Regain is a virtual counseling platform offering services for a variety of concerns.
 Once you sign up, you can get matched with a therapist who has experience with anxiety, insomnia, and other types of sleep disorders.
 This takes away the burden of having to do research to find a professional who might be right for you.
 Living with anxiety can be a challenge, but a therapist can help you find tools to overcome your symptoms so that you can get back to living a healthy, productive lifestyle.

-The effectiveness of online counseling
+The effectiveness of online therapy for improving sleep health

 Those struggling to sleep at night could benefit from online counseling, according to research.
 In one study, researchers found that an online intervention for insomnia produced statistically significant improvements in sleep quality, insomnia severity, and daytime fatigue.
 Participants were told to monitor their thoughts and attempt to replace anxiety-provoking thoughts with more realistic alternatives, helping to change their dysfunctional beliefs about sleep and allowing them to change those habits that led to pre-sleep cognitive arousal.